Bilingual Terminology Extraction from Comparable E-Commerce Corpora: Experiments

 \subsection{Main Results}

 Table \ref{tbl:mainResult} presents the performance of our proposed approach and other baseline models on different categories of different language pairs.
-It is obvious that our approaches outperform the baselines significantly in all language pairs and categories, which strongly demonstrate the superiority of cross-lingual pre-training and our proposed bilingual terminology extraction models.
+It is obvious that our approaches outperform the baselines significantly in all language pairs and categories, which strongly demonstrates the superiority of cross-lingual pre-training and our proposed bilingual terminology extraction models.

-The performances of SMT systems are consistently superior to NMT systems, which indicates that directly using SMT trained on bilingual terminology pairs is more suitable for the task of bilingual terminology generation than NMT.
+\textbf{Comparison between Baselines} The performances of SMT systems are consistently superior to NMT systems, which indicates that directly using SMT trained on bilingual terminology pairs is more suitable for the task of bilingual terminology generation than NMT.
 In particular, we can find that Multiple MT Voting achieves better performance, mainly because it acquires the final translation results by voting among several top-tier MT engines.
+Seq2Seq-Term performs best among all baselines in zh$\to$en, while worse than Multiple MT Voting and SMT in en$\to$fr.

-Compared with various baselines, our proposed $Extractor\_Attn$ and $Extractor\_Concat$ with random initialization both show clear superiority, which demonstrates the effectiveness of our proposed bilingual terminology extraction models.
-Especially in comparison with the most related Seq2Seq-Term, our models show better performances, indicating that $Extractor\_Attn$ and $Extractor\_Concat$ are more suitable for the task of bilingual terminology mining than the seq2seq method.
-When equipped with MLM$_{\rm{eco}}$ and TLM$_{\rm{eco}}$, our models gain great improvements (+ 8.54\%-30.05\%), proving the significance of cross-lingual pre-training in e-commerce for the extraction models.
-Obviously, the models could learn rich cross-lingual alignment information by cross-lingual pre-training in e-commerce, which encourages the extraction models to better distinguish and even extract the target-side terminology.
+\textbf{Comparison between Baselines and Our Proposed Approaches} Compared with various baselines, our proposed Extractor\_Attn and Extractor\_Concat with random initialization both show clear superiority, which demonstrates the effectiveness of our proposed bilingual terminology extraction models.
+Especially in comparison with the most related Seq2Seq-Term, our models show better performances, indicating that Extractor\_Attn and Extractor\_Concat are more suitable for the task of bilingual terminology extraction than the seq2seq method.

+\textbf{Comparison among Different Initialization Methods} When equipped with MLM$_{\rm{eco}}$ or TLM$_{\rm{eco}}$, our proposed Extractor\_Attn and Extractor\_Concat gain great improvements (+ 7.73\%-28.09\%), proving the significance of cross-lingual pre-training in e-commerce for the extraction models.
+Specially, models initialized with TLM$_{\rm{eco}}$ perform consistently better than those initialized with MLM$_{\rm{eco}}$ in all product categories.
+Obviously, the models could learn rich cross-lingual alignment information by TLM$_{\rm{eco}}$, which encourages the extraction models to better distinguish and even extract the target-side terminology.